solo-io/solo-cop/workshops/gloo-gateway/README.md

 ![Gloo Products](images/gloo-products.png)

-Gloo API Gateway is a feature-rich, Kubernetes-native ingress controller, and next-generation API gateway.
-Gloo API Gateway is exceptional in its function-level routing; its support for legacy apps, microservices and serverless; its discovery capabilities; its numerous features; and its tight integration with leading open-source projects.
-Gloo API Gateway is uniquely designed to support hybrid applications, in which multiple technologies, architectures, protocols, and clouds can coexist.
+Gloo Gateway is a feature-rich next-generation API gateway and Ingress built on Envoy and Istio.
+Gloo Gateway is exceptional in its function-level routing; its support for legacy apps, microservices and serverless; its discovery capabilities; its numerous features; and its tight integration with leading open-source projects.
+Gloo Gateway is uniquely designed to support hybrid applications, in which multiple technologies, architectures, protocols, and clouds can coexist.

 ![Gloo Gateway Filters](images/gloo-gateway-filters.png)

-Built on top of the Istio ingress gateway, Gloo API Gateway extends Isito and Envoy by adding in custom filters to expand its existing feature set.
+Built on top of the Istio ingress gateway, Gloo API Gateway extends Istio and Envoy by adding in additional functionality on top of its existing feature set.

+While Gloo Gateways can be deployed across multiple clusters and centrally managed, in this lab, we will use a single cluster environment.

-### Want to learn more about Gloo API Gateway?
+### Want to learn more about Gloo Gateway?

-You can find more information about Gloo API Gateway in the official documentation:
+You can find more information about Gloo Gateway in the official documentation:

 [https://docs.solo.io/gloo-mesh-enterprise/latest/concepts/gateway/](https://docs.solo.io/gloo-mesh-enterprise/latest/concepts/gateway/)